three2wan/CodeChallenge/README.md

 # CodeChallenge
-Test your programming skill and problem solving.
-The difficulty of a challenge is rated by my skills and problem solving.
+The reason of code challenge is to test my programming skill and problem solving.
+The difficulty of a challenge is rated by my ability to solve a problem and understanding of the theory.
 All of this solution mainly writen in C#.

 Let's have fun!